MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 - Recommended classification applies to Word, Excel, and PowerPoint when files are saved.
 You can use recommended classification for files that were previously labeled, with or without a higher classification.
 You cannot use recommended classification for emails.

     If you have the current preview version of the Azure Information Protection client: For documents, recommended classification runs [continuously in the background](#more-information-about-running-continuously), instead of running when these documents are saved.

+Note that you cannot use this configuration and a user-defined permission for the same label.
+The user defined permissions option is a [protection setting](configure-policy-protection.md) that lets users specify who should be granted permissions.
+When a label is configured for conditions and user-defined permissions, the content is checked for the conditions and the user-defined permission setting is not applied:

 When you configure conditions, you can use predefined patterns, such as **Credit Card Number** or **USA Social Security Number (SSN)**.
 Or, you can define a custom string or pattern as a condition for automatic classification.
 These conditions apply to the body text in documents and emails, and to headers and footers.
 For more information about the conditions, see step 5 in the [following procedure](#to-configure-recommended-or-automatic-classification-for-a-label).